 Schodack Island State Park sits off the eastern shore of the Hudson River just south of Albany.
 Approximately seven miles of Hudson River and Schodack Creek shoreline bound the 1,052-acre site.
-A day-use facility, the park has been designated a State Estuary, and a portion of the park shelters a Bird Conservation Area (BCA) that is home to bald eagles, cerulean warblers and blue herons that nest in the cottonwood trees.
+The park has been designated a State Estuary, and a portion of the park shelters a Bird Conservation Area (BCA) that is home to bald eagles, cerulean warblers and blue herons that nest in the cottonwood trees.
 Eight miles of multi-use trails wind through a variety of ecological communities.
-In addition, the park has an improved bike trail, volleyball nets, horseshoe and a kayak/canoe launch site.
+In addition, the park has 66 campsites for use, an improved bike trail, volleyball nets, horseshoe and a kayak/canoe launch site.
 Interpretive signage highlights the park's historic and environmental significance.
 Picnicking (tables and grills) are available to groups by reservation (fee - call park for details).

 JOIN FOR JUST $16 A YEAR